MegaSa1nt/GDPS-MusicBot/README.md

 - You should know how to create and host Discord bot
 - You should install node.js (v18.16.0 works fine)
 - You should run `npm i` command in bot's folder
+- This bot is supposed to run on only one Discord server

 **How to configure**:
 - There is **config.json** file, you should open it